strangerstudios/pmpro-add-paypal-express/README.txt

 == Description ==

-This plugin enables a radio select on the membership checkout page, allowing a user to pay onsite with your credit card payment gateway or to pay vai PayPal.
+This plugin enables a radio select on the membership checkout page, allowing a user to pay onsite with your credit card payment gateway or to pay via PayPal.

 == Installation ==